 Illinois Employment Law

-*privacy – applicants and employees cannot be asked for passwords to social media accounts.
+- Privacy – applicants cannot be asked about prior workplace injuries during a job interview, and applicants and employees cannot be asked for passwords to social media accounts.

 These are just some of the rights state law provides (some of which only larger employers need to provide).
 You can also read more about Employment Law.

 If you believe that an employer has violated any of the employment laws above, please contact The Wood Law Office today to learn more about your rights.